 Monitoring during your placement

 Throughout your placement, the University will continue to monitor your attendance to see if you are still actively engaging in your studies/placement.
 The University is required to do this by UKVI.
 To do this, the University will send monthly emails to your employer to check if you attending your placement as normal.

-Please note that if you do not actively take part in your placement or you change your employer without informing University, this could have serious consequences to your Student visa.
+Please note that if you do not actively take part in your placement or you change your placement provider (employer) without informing University, this could have serious consequences to your Student Visa.
 The University is obligated to report any breach of your conditions to UKVI.
-Failure to do so could result in your visa being curtailed.
+Failure to do so could result in your Visa being curtailed.

 When placements should finish

 Your placement must finish before your course finishes, or before your final year begins.
 If you are on an undergraduate course, you will usually start your fourth (and final) year in September, which means your placement must have finished before your final year induction week.
 If you are on a postgraduate course, your placement is usually the last part of your course and this must finish before your course end date.
 If you do continue working on placement after your course end date, this will be a breach of your Student Visa conditions.